Anthropic Messages API¶

 Note over Olla: 4.
 Translate response back

-For detailed explanation, see API Translation Concept.
+For detailed explanation of both modes, see API Translation Concept.

 Endpoints Overview¶